 5 Big Mistakes Healthcare Marketers Make with Social Customer Care

-Yet maintaining a balance between the public world of social media and the private world of patient care is tricky.
+It can be a challenge for a healthcare marketer to maintain a balance between the public world of social customer care and the private world of patient care.
 Doctors and other healthcare providers need social media practices that engage and inform patients — and also protect their privacy.

 Unauthorized disclosure of patient information is a HIPAA violation.
 Healthcare providers should never share any statements, content, information, photos or images that in any way betray patient confidentiality.